webpy/webpy-examples/README.md

-# example code for web.py
+# Example code for web.py

 web.py is a web framework for Python that is as simple as it is powerful.